1250326/scKAN/README.md

 BEELINE datasets contain 6 synthetic networks and 4 curated networks.
 BEELINE has provided 10 simulated datasets for each network using BoolODE.

+We also generated Cellectri datasets with 71 and 104 genes using BoolODE, which can be found in `sample_data`.

-An example dataset (GSD-2000-1) is provided in `sample_data\GSD-2000-1`, which contains the following:
+All example datasets (e.g. GSD-2000-1) provided in `sample_data` contain the following:

 ```
 - GSD-2000-1
   |- ExpressionData.csv